Manage floor plans

 - User 4: DesignB/F124

 The DWG file for the floor has these text labels for the same cubicles:

 Because of the differences between the office locations that appear on the users' profiles and the corresponding text labels (DesignB/F121 and 21, DesignB/F1-25 and 25), Microsoft Search can't match them.
 When the file is uploaded, the initial review shows zero locations have been mapped.
 Continue mapping and in the Link office locations stage, enter the building code, DesignB.

 In the second review stage, Microsoft Search ignores the building code value in the users' office locations and tries again to match the office locations and text labels (F121 and 21, F1-25 and 25).
 The second review shows zero locations have been mapped.
 You'll need to continue mapping again.
 At this point, you'll be prompted to specify location patterns.

-When you specify location patterns, you don't need to add info for every office, only for the unique patterns that appear in your Azure AD.
+When you specify location patterns, you don't need to add info for every office, only for the unique patterns that appear in your Microsoft Entra ID.
 In this stage, Microsoft Search determines all unique location patterns for the building, it isn't limited to the floor plan you've uploaded.
 For the users in this scenario, there are two unique location patterns.
 You'll see a randomly picked location for each pattern.
 Enter the corresponding floor and room values:

 |Location||Floor||Wing or zone||Room|

 Next, Microsoft Search applies the matching logic to all locations in the building that use those patterns and does two checks:

 - For Rooms, do the values match any of the text labels in the DWG file?